 14. Decorate Your Cubicle

 Consider making your workplace feel like home with your personal decorative touch.
 You spend a lot of your life at work and can make a more relaxing atmosphere so you feel happy at your desk.
-I’m not telling you to turn it into a personal memoir to your loved ones, I mean TOO many picture frames can be a little creepy, but a few stuffed animals and plants are fine.
+I’m not telling you to turn it into a personal memoir to your loved ones -TOO many picture frames can be a little creepy, but a few key stationary items and plants are fine.

 15. Move Around